Pablo Reyes Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Tigers pitching staff ranks 20th in MLB.
+- The Tigers pitching staff is 21st in the league with a collective 8.5 strikeouts per nine innings.

-- The Tigers' 4.49 team ERA ranks 22nd among all league pitching staffs.
+- The Tigers have the 20th-ranked team ERA across all league pitching staffs (4.49).

-- Skubal (2-1 with a 3.67 ERA and 33 strikeouts in 27 2/3 innings pitched) makes the start for the Tigers, his seventh of the season.
+- Manning makes the start for the Tigers, his 11th of the season.
+He is 3-4 with a 4.89 ERA and 39 strikeouts in 53 1/3 innings pitched.

-- The left-hander's last time out was on Saturday against the Tampa Bay Rays, when he tossed 5 1/3 innings, surrendering no earned runs while allowing six hits.
+- His last time out came on Sunday against the Tampa Bay Rays, when the righty went 5 2/3 innings, surrendering six earned runs while allowing nine hits.

-- The 26-year-old has put up an ERA of 3.67, with 11 strikeouts per nine innings, in six games this season.
-Opponents are batting .240 against him.
+- The 25-year-old has a 4.89 ERA and 6.6 strikeouts per nine innings in 10 games this season, while allowing a batting average of .244 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.